njpatel/APL/doc/schema-entities/entity-names.md

 ---
 # Entity names

-Kusto entities (databases, tables, columns, and stored functions; clusters are an exception) are named.
+APL entities (databases, tables, columns, and stored functions; clusters are an exception) are named.
 The name of an entity identifies the entity, and is guaranteed to be unique in the scope of its container given its type.
 (So, for example, two tables in the same database can't have the same name,